Ladder99/ladder99/docs/page/customizing/create-setup.md

           alias: Mill-12345 # used in path expressions - no spaces!
 ```

-You can replace this with your agent info and comment out the devices listed - i.e.
+Replace this with your agent info and comment out the devices listed - i.e.

 ```yaml
     - alias: <your-company-name> # don't change once set!